 Another type of hornet is the Asian giant hornet.
 The largest hornet in the world with some individuals reaching up to 2 inches in length, this species is native to Asia.
 Asian giant hornets are known for their powerful stingers and toxic venom, which can be deadly to humans.
 They can wipe out entire colonies of honeybees in a matter of hours, so they are also known for their destructive behavior.

 You can distinguish hornets from other types of wasps by their large size, ranging from 0.75 to 2 inches in length.
 The black and yellow striped pattern on their abdomen, with a reddish-brown thorax, makes them easy to tell apart.
-Some hornets, such as the bald-faced hornet, have a mostly black body with white markings on their face and abdomen.
+Some hornets, such as the bald-faced hornet, have mostly black bodies with white markings on their faces and abdomen.

-Hornets have two pairs of wings and six legs, with powerful mandibles that they use to capture prey and defend their nests.
-Their stingers are smooth and can be used repeatedly, making them a formidable opponent to any potential predators.
+Hornets have two pairs of wings and six legs, and they have powerful mandibles that they use to capture prey and defend their nests.
+Their stingers are smooth and can be used repeatedly, making them formidable opponents to potential predators.

-Hornets can be found all over the world, with different species inhabiting different regions.
+Hornets can be found worldwide, with different species inhabiting different regions.
 The European hornet, the bald-faced hornet, and the Asian giant hornet are some of the most common species.

 European hornets are found throughout Europe and parts of Asia, while bald-faced hornets are found in North America.
 The Asian great hornet has been spotted in North America in recent years, despite being native to Asia, and has been nicknamed the "murder hornet."

 Hornets typically build their nests in trees, shrubs, or on the sides of buildings.
-They live in large colonies, with a queen hornet laying eggs and workers taking care of the nest and gathering food; they are social insects.
+They live in large colonies, with a queen hornet laying eggs and workers caring for the nest and gathering food; they are social insects.

 Overall, hornets are fascinating insects with unique characteristics that make them stand out from other types of wasps.
 Their stings can be painful and even dangerous for those with allergies, so it's key to be cautious around them.